 Lawrence Finer, Director of Domestic Research

 Dr. Finer serves as a Senior Lecturer in the Department of Population and Family Health at Columbia University’s Mailman School of Public Health, and is a member of the Board of Directors of the Society of Family Planning and the Board of Associate Editors of the journal Contraception.
-He is a recent recipient of the Outstanding Young Professional Award from the Population, Family Planning and Reproductive Health Section of the American Public Health Association.
 Dr. Finer came to Guttmacher after serving as a Social Science Analyst in the Demographic and Behavioral Sciences Branch of the National Institute of Child Health and Human Development.
 He received his A.B. in psychology from Harvard and his Ph.D. in population dynamics from the Johns Hopkins University School of Public Health.

 Finer LB and Sonfield A, The evidence mounts on the benefits of preventing unintended pregnancy, Contraception, 2013, 87(2): 126-127.

 Finer LB, Jerman J and Kavanaugh ML, Changes in use of long-acting contraceptive methods in the United States, 2007–2009, Fertility and Sterility, 2012, 98(4): 893-897.

 Frost JJ, Lindberg LD and Finer LB, Young adults' contraceptive knowledge, norms and attitudes: associations with risk of unintended pregnancy, Perspectives on Sexual and Reproductive Health, 2012, 44(2):107-116.

 Jones RK and Finer LB, So, who has second-trimester abortions?, Conscience, 2012, 33(1):22-23.